 Tui Na acupressure training classes cost $350 to $750 for continuing education courses to several thousand dollars for Tui Na therapy training workshops through specialized healing arts institutes.

 Tui Na Massage Certification

 Voluntary certification in Tui Na massage is available through Tui Na therapy training programs.
 Students who take Tui Na acupressure training usually have a background in massage therapy, physical therapy, or another hands-on therapy in which they already hold a nationally-recognized license to practice on patients.

-Massage-oriented professionals, in general, can anticipate a 22% increase in employment through 2028, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
+Massage-oriented professionals, in general, can anticipate faster than average job growth, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
 The field continues to expand with the country’s ongoing wellness boom and the public’s increasing interest in massage and complementary therapies as a means to achieve health and wellness.